 3. Take care of yourself.

 Are there ways you can meet the unmet need for yourself?
-For example, if you have a plan to see a movie, and your friend cancels at the last minute, go by yourself.
+For example, if you have a plan to see a movie, and your friend cancels at the last minute, can you go by yourself?
 Maybe another friend wants to come?
 Just be compassionate and don’t let resentment get the better of you.

 4. Decide if you need to speak up.

 Think about whether it would be useful to speak up about your feelings.
 If you decide to speak up, do it mindfully – getting angry could make things worse.
 If it's a difficult conversation, practice what you're going to say beforehand.

 5. Examine your expectations.